bobbyblaze/bobbyblaze/README.md

 ### Hi there, I'm Róbert Blažek! 👋

-- 🔭 I’m currently working on Bliqit App.
+- 🔭 I’m currently working on conquering FE world.
-- 🌱 I’m currently learning Java, Spring / Spring Boot
+- 🌱 I’m currently learning CSS and JavaScript.
-- 👯 I’m looking to collaborate on anything, that will give me new experience.
+- 👯 I’m looking to collaborate on web development.
 - 💬 Ask me about anything.
 - 📫 How to reach me: [Instagram - @robert_blazek](https://www.instagram.com/robert_blazek/)
 - ⚡ Fun fact: Sometimes I wake up in the middle of the night, with a solution to a problem I'm facing in the code.